History of Bavaria: Migrations and early medieval period

-Archaeological evidence dating from the 5th and 6th centuries points to social and cultural influences from several regions and peoples, such as Alamanni, Lombards, Thuringians, Goths, Bohemian Slavs and the local Romanised population.
+Archaeological evidence dating from the 5th and 6th centuries points to social and cultural influences from several regions and peoples in Bavaria, such as Alamanni, Lombards, Thuringians, Goths, Bohemian Slavs and the local Romanised population.
 Recent research by Wolfram and Pohl (1990) has moved away from searching for specific geographical origins of the Bavarians.
 It is now thought that the tribal ethnicity was established by the process of ethnogenesis, whereby an ethnic identity is formed because political and social pressures make a coherent identity necessary.